Vijay Kumar Chaudhary

-Vijay Kumar Chaudhary (born 8 January 1957) is an Indian politician.
-He has been a member of Bihar Legislative Assembly since 1982, and is currently serving as the Cabinet Minister for Water Resources and Parliamentary Affairs ministries in the Government of Bihar.
+Vijay Kumar Chaudhary (born 8 January 1957) is an Indian politician serving as a Deputy Chief Minister of Bihar since 15 April 2026.
+He has been a member of Bihar Legislative Assembly since 1982, and has constantly served in Chief Minister Nitish Kumar's cabinets.

-He has previously held the posts of Speaker of Bihar Vidhan Sabha, Leader of Janata Dal (United) Legislature Party in Bihar Legislative Assembly and the Minister for Finance, Commercial Taxes, Education, Buildling Construction, Transport, Rural Development, Rural Works Engineering, Information & Public Relations, Agriculture, Animal and Fish Resources ministries in the Government of Bihar.
-He is considered to be the Number 2 in JDU's pecking order of the Bihar cabinet and is a member of Nitish Kumar's core committee which shapes policies of the Government and the party.
+He has previously held the posts of Speaker of Bihar Vidhan Sabha, Leader of Janata Dal (United) Legislature Party in Bihar Legislative Assembly and the Minister for Finance, Commercial Taxes, Education, Building Construction, Transport, Rural Development, Rural Works, Science, Technology and Technical Education, Higher Education, Minority Welfare, Information & Public Relations, Agriculture, Animal and Fish Resources ministries in the Government of Bihar.
+He is a member of Nitish Kumar's core committee which shapes policies of the Government and the party.

-Chaudhary served as the Home Minister-in-charge, putting forth the Government's stand on home affairs in Bihar Legislative Assembly.
-Known for being an efficient administrator and a soft-spoken person with a clean image, he is a close confidante of Nitish Kumar and was speculated to succeed him as Chief Minister of Bihar following the latter's resignation after the 2014 Lok Sabha polls.
+Chaudhary has also served as the Home Minister-in-charge, putting forth the Government's stand on home affairs in Bihar Legislative Assembly.
+Known for being an efficient administrator and a soft-spoken person with a clean image, he is a close confidante of Nitish Kumar.

 Early life and career

-Choudhary was born in Dalsinghsarai, Samastipur district of Bihar in a bhumihar family.
+Choudhary was born in Dalsinghsarai, Samastipur district of Bihar in a Bhumihar Brahmin family.
 His father, Jagdish Prasad Chaudhary, had been a freedom fighter, an Indian National Congress politician and a three term member of the Bihar Legislative Assembly from the Dalsinghsarai constituency.
 He completed his Master of Arts in history from Patna University in 1979 and joined the State Bank of India as a Probationary Officer in Trivandrum in the same year.